ujjwol112/ID3-Decision-Tree/README.md

 ## Results

-The code produces the following results:
+The code produces the following result:

 - **Decision Tree Classifier**: The code trains a Decision Tree classifier on the dataset and evaluates its performance using metrics such as accuracy, precision, recall, and F1-score.
 The decision tree visualization provides insights into the decision-making process of the classifier.

-- **Exploratory Data Analysis (EDA)**: The code provides insights into the dataset through visualizations and statistical analysis, helping understand the relationships between variables and identifying patterns that can inform the modeling process.
+- Confusion Matrix: Provides insight into the performance of the model in terms of true positives, false positives, true negatives, and false negatives.
+- Classification Report: Displays precision, recall, F1-score, and support for each class.
+- Decision Tree Visualization: Offers a graphical representation of the decision tree model.